civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(1)** The Accessibility Commissioner may, on application made within the time and in the manner specified in the notice served under section `96` or `100`, as the case may be, review a decision under section `95` not to investigate a complaint or a decision under section `100` to discontinue an investigation.

+  **(1.1)** The complainant must be given the opportunity to make representations to the officer or employee conducting the review in a manner that is accessible to the complainant.

   **(2)** After concluding the review, the Accessibility Commissioner must

     confirm the decision not to investigate the complaint;